bikodoo2010/Mental-Health-2/README.md

 # Mental Health 2

-A modern educational web project about mental and behavioral disorders based on ICD-10 classifications.
+Mental Health 2 is an educational web project focused on mental and behavioural disorders based on ICD-10 classifications.

-## Overview

-Mental Health 2 is a structured website designed to present important information about mental disorders in a clean, professional, and easy-to-understand format.
-The project focuses on ICD-10 Chapter V classifications, especially organic mental disorders such as dementia, Alzheimer's disease, vascular dementia, delirium, and related conditions.

-The goal of this project is to make medical classification content more accessible for students, learners, and anyone interested in mental health education.
+The website provides structured information about dementia, Alzheimer's disease, vascular dementia, delirium, and other organic mental disorders.
+It is designed to help students and learners better understand ICD Chapter V in a clear, simple, and professional format.

 ---

-## Features
+## Website Sections

-- Clean and responsive UI design
-- Structured ICD-10 classification sections
-- Detailed explanations of dementia and related disorders
+### Home

+The homepage introduces the purpose of the project and helps users navigate through the platform.

+It includes:

+- Mental Health Education overview
+- Important educational disclaimer
-- Disease subtype tables with ICD codes
+- Quick access to ICD classifications
-- Visual content with medical illustrations
-- Professional academic-style layout
+- Mental health tests section
-- Mobile-friendly navigation
+- Search system for fast navigation

 ---

-## Main Topics Covered
+### ICD Reference

+This section covers ICD-10 Chapter V:

+## Mental & Behavioural Disorders: Organic Conditions

+### Main Topics:

 - F00 – Alzheimer's Disease
 - F01 – Vascular Dementia